RTX current and historic financials and future outlook

 Statements on future conditions

 The following statements on the Group's future conditions, including, in particular, future revenue and operating profit (EBITDA and EBIT), reflect Management's current outlook and carry some uncertainty.
 These statements can be affected by a number of risks and uncertainties, many of which are outside the control of RTX, which means that actual developments can be different from the indicated outlook.
-These risks and uncertainties include - but are not limited to - general business and economic conditions (including the impact of the COVID-19 pandemic), changes in demand, competition, technological changes, fluctuations in sub-contractor supplies, the availability and time of delivery of components, regulatory changes as well as foreign exchange and interest rate fluctuations.
+These risks and uncertainties include - but are not limited to - general business, economic and geopolitical conditions and developments, changes in demand, competition, technological changes, fluctuations in sub-contractor supplies, the availability and time of delivery of components, regulatory changes as well as foreign exchange and interest rate fluctuations.

 Long Term Financial Ambitions

 Revenue > 1 bDKK in 2025/26

-Based on the strategy of deploying RTX’s “wireless wisdom” in selected B2B target markets for growth via recurring revenue and based on execution of existing and newer framework agreements, it is the ambition of RTX to grow revenues organically to reach at east DKK 800 million in the financial year 2023/24.
-This corresponds to an average annual growth rate of approximately 20% from the relatively low starting point in 2020/21.
+Based on the strategy of deploying RTX’s “wireless wisdom” in selected B2B target markets for growth via recurring revenue, and based on execution of long-standing and newer framework agreements, it is the ambition of RTX to grow revenues organically to reach at least DKK 800 million in the financial year 2023/24.

 Given the long-term revenue growth ambitions and given the leverage effect of increased recurring revenue on the scalability of human resources and other costs, it is the ambition of RTX to reach EBITDA of at least DKK 145 million in 2023/24.